webdevavi/myconfigstore-docs/docs/error-handling.md

 ### 403 - Forbidden

-You should expect this error in two cases:
+You should expect this error in three cases:

 - If your current subscription plan or trial has expired.
 - If you have not provided the correct store key or keys hash.
+- If you make a HTTP request other than GET.

 ### 404 - Not Found